 But if you turn right onto Lammers, just before the train tracks you can make a left turn onto … Schulte Road.

-If you drive to the end of that Schulte Road, which bottoms out at Corral Hollow, you can hook a quick, awkward and sometimes dangerous U-turn around the tracks, then drive a couple of blocks to the next signal light which is, of course … Schulte Road.
+If you drive to the end of that version of Schulte Road, which bottoms out at Corral Hollow Road, you can hook a quick, awkward and sometimes dangerous U-turn around the tracks, then drive a couple of blocks to the next signal light which is, of course … Schulte Road.
 Why wouldn’t it be?